arroyocode/shopify-resources/README.md

     - [Shopify Quilt](https://github.com/Shopify/quilt) - A set of packages for JavaScript/TypeScript projects at Shopify.
     - [Shopify API Node](https://github.com/MONEI/Shopify-api-node) - Official Shopify API bindings for Node.js.
     - [Shopify NPM Repository](https://www.npmjs.com/search?q=%40shopify) - All official Shopify packages for development use.

+## Newsletters

+- [Liquid Weekly](https://liquidweekly.com/) - A curated newsletter by and for Shopify Developers.
+Stay informed with the latest news, articles and tips sent directly to your inbox.

 ## Podcasts